TadiT7/treble_experimentations_wiki/OnePlus-7-Pro-5G.md

 [********] Offline Charging - works but if you unplug the device, you have to force reboot (power + vol up)

-**Most of this was tested with PE but should also work in other phh based GSIs if the options are present**
+**Most of this was tested with PE but should also work on other phh based GSIs if the options are present**

 ***
 ## Additional Notes